This article was first published on July 8th, 2021, and was last updated July 2023.

 Keyword Positioning Improvements

 You can use Google Search Console, SEMrush, and Google Analytics.
-It is important to follow and keep track of your keywords because the better your keywords rank, the greater opportunity it is to increase CTR (click-through rate) and traffic to your website.
+It is important to follow and keep track of your keywords because the better your keywords rank, the greater the opportunity it is to increase CTR (click-through rate) and traffic to your website.

 CTR Increases